KenTee96/BRG-27-labs/README.md

 -Setup the network to allow ssh only from my IP for port 22

--Connect to cloud VM via powershell from my pc
+-Connect to Azure cloud VM via powershell from my pc

 -Created a script for updating base packages